77: Minion: Impossible

 don't get it, because admittedly

-it won't be sent to everyone because people haven't wanted, let's say, someone hasn't gone to your channel in six years.
+they it won't be sent to everyone because people haven't want let's say someone hasn't gone to your channel in six years They're not gonna get suddenly just a random update from YouTube that says hey Dodge is back.

 Because